1955 Washington Senators season

 The 1955 Washington Senators season was the franchise's 55th in Major League Baseball.
-The Senators won 53 games, lost 101, and finished in eighth and last place in the American League.
+The Senators won 53 games, lost 101, and finished in eighth place in the American League.
 They were managed by Chuck Dressen and played home games at Griffith Stadium, where they draw 425,238 fans, eighth and last in the American League and 16th and last in MLB.

-It was Dressen's first year as the Senators' manager, after Bucky Harris had led the 1954 club to a 66–88, sixth place finish.
+It was Dressen's first year as the Senators' manager, after Bucky Harris had led the 1954 club to a 66–88, a sixth-place finish.
 Dressen, 60, came to Washington two years removed from a highly successful three-year term as skipper of the Brooklyn Dodgers, where his teams finished in a dead heat for first in 1951 (losing the 1951 National League tie-breaker series on Bobby Thomson's famous home run), then won back-to-back NL titles in 1952 and 1953.
 But in each of the latter seasons, his Dodgers were defeated by the New York Yankees in the World Series, and when Dressen decided to demand a three-year contract to return to Brooklyn for 1954, his owner, Walter O'Malley, let his 1953 contract expire.
 Dressen spent 1954 managing Oakland in the highly competitive Pacific Coast League, and his return to the major leagues was viewed with anticipation by some observers.

 His hiring was a departure for the Senators' management and ownership.
 He was the first manager outside the Washington team's "family" hired during Clark Griffith's presidency, which began in 1920.
 Through 1954, Griffith had appointed eight different men to manage his club (with one, Harris, serving three different terms), and all had been current or former Senator players.
-Dressen, as a veteran National Leaguer and a high profile manager with New York ties, broke that 35-season trend.
+Dressen, as a veteran National Leaguer and a high-profile manager with New York ties, broke that 35-season trend.

 And, though no one knew it at the time, 1955 would be a milestone for baseball in Washington when it proved to be Griffith's last season as the club's president and chief stockholder.
 He died at age 85 on October 27, and his nephew Calvin, who succeeded him, would move the franchise to Minneapolis–Saint Paul as the Minnesota Twins after only five seasons as the Senators' president.